jcbendernh/Editable-Reports-with-Power-Apps-Databricks/README.md

 First(PowerBIIntegration.Data).ProductID
 ```

-If we just use this formula, the form is not responsive to the navigation within Power BI and may confuse the user, so we use a formula below that takes into account row count, meaning if no record is selected, the fields are blank.
+If we just use this formula, the form is not responsive to the navigation within Power BI and may confuse the user, so we use a formula below on the **Default** property that takes into account row count, meaning if no record is selected, the fields are blank.

 ```javascript
 If(